RobertLRollins/rock-paper-scissors/README.md

 * PRINT a string that declares the winner of the round
   * INPUT "the players choice"
   * INPUT "the players choice"

+* WHILE the player OR the computer has won less the 3 games
+  * DETERMINE round winner by "playing a round"
+    * IF the player scores
+      * INCREMENT the players score
+    * ELSEIF the computer scores
+      * INCREMENT the computers score
+    * ELSE do nothing
+* ENDWHILE